arighi/virtme-ng/README.md

   $ groups | grep "kvm\|libvirt"
 ```

- - When using `-o "--net bridge"` to create a bridged network in the guest you
+ - When using `--network bridge` to create a bridged network in the guest you
    may get the following error:
 ```
   ...